OneDrive/onedrive-api-docs/items/view_changes.md

 # View changes for a OneDrive Item and its children

-This method allows your app to enumerate the changes under a Onedrive folder from a specified state, represented by a change token.
+This method allows your app to enumerate the changes under a OneDrive folder from a specified state, represented by a change token.
 This enables your app to maintain a local representation of the contents of a drive and update the local state efficiently.

 ## HTTP request